rtang03/fabric-es/.github/OPERATIONS.md

 Method 1 will update `lerna.json` and related packages' version automatically.
 Therefore, cannot not run repeatedly

 Method 2:
 If the release by methed 1 fails, can choose manually create version tag, and push.
+Try Method 1 first, because it will search all releases being impacted in all package.json, under `packages`.
+Method 2 requires you updating the impacted releases manually, and is error prone.

 ```shell script
 # create local tag